axibase/axibase-collector-docs/collections.md

 An Item List which stores strings entered in the **Items** field on the form.

-List items should be separated by a line break.
+List items must be separated by a line break.

 ![TEXT Type](./images/collection_text_type.png)